Forest Project Days

 The Result

-In collaboration with the University of Dresden, we have created a self-evaluation survey to assess participants’ understanding and appreciation of forest ecosystems, sustainable management, and forest protection before and after the project.
-Additionally, we will debrief participating teachers and systematically gather their feedback.
+In collaboration with the University of Dresden, they have created a self-evaluation survey to assess participants’ understanding and appreciation of forest ecosystems, sustainable management, and forest protection before and after the project.
+Additionally, they will debrief participating teachers and systematically gather their feedback.

-Ecological Component: As part of our tree planting program’s monitoring efforts, we will conduct site visits to document planting progress in subsequent years.
-Using empirical forest inventory methods, we’ll assess the vitality and failure rates of the projects, implementing supplemental plantings if the failure rate exceeds the critical threshold of 20%.
+Ecological Component: As part of their tree planting program’s monitoring efforts, they will conduct site visits to document planting progress in subsequent years.
+Using empirical forest inventory methods, they’ll assess the vitality and failure rates of the projects, implementing supplemental plantings if the failure rate exceeds the critical threshold of 20%.